Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Introduction

 We now review the models and algorithms that have addressed variations of unit commitment and optimal power flow problems that are most similar to the SCCUC.
-In \cite{Papavasiliou2013}, a stochastic UC variant with generator and line contingencies was considered.
-The authors develop a two-stage, dual-decomposition algorithm that includes wind with a scenario-based approach.
+In \cite{Papavasiliou2013}, a stochastic UC variant with generator and line contingencies was considered; the authors develop a two-stage, dual-decomposition algorithm that includes wind with a scenario-based approach.
 The approach was tested on a 225-bus model of the California power system and the average computation time for solving a 42-scenario model was approximately 6 hours.
-A variation of this problem was studied in \cite{Wang2012}, with generation reserves modeling and in \cite{Margellos2013}, without generation reserves modeling.
-Here, the authors also developed a sampling-based approach to account for wind uncertainty with a chance-constrained formulation.
-They compared their algorithms, using Monte Carlo simulations, with a deterministic variant on a modified IEEE 118-bus network and the IEEE 30-bus network, respectively. \cite{Pandzic2015} developed a transmission-constrained UC formulation where the wind uncertainty is modeled using an interval formulation.
+A variant of the problem in \cite{Papavasiliou2013} was studied both with and without generation reserve modeling in \cite{Wang2012} and \cite{Margellos2013}, respectively.
+The authors in \cite{Margellos2013} also developed a sampling-based approach to account for wind uncertainty with a chance-constrained formulation.
+They compared their algorithms, using Monte Carlo simulations, with a deterministic variant on a modified IEEE 118-bus network and the IEEE 30-bus network, respectively.
+Authors in \cite{Pandzic2015} developed a transmission-constrained UC formulation where the wind uncertainty is modeled using an interval formulation.
 They compared the solution cost and robustness of their approach with existing stochastic, interval and robust UC techniques on the IEEE RTS-96 test system.
 Finally, \cite{Zhao2013} developed a multi-stage robust UC formulation that considers uncertainties due to both demand and wind and tested the effectiveness of the algorithm on the IEEE 118-bus system.